CSC510-2015-Axitron/project2/README.md

 Finally with the linearity of commit history, if the error in linearity was greater than 20%, we considered that a bad smell.

 #### Dictator
 Our dictator bad smell was very similar to our absent bad smell, but with many of the inequality symbols changed around.
 If a project has a dictator there are many negative effects that may not be immediately visible.
 The first effect is that options are not discussed so a group may not be taking an optimal path to completion of the project.
 Secondly group members may not feel that they can contribute to the project simply because they were not consulted and do not have a grasp of all of the technologies involved.
-THe metrics for this smell were:
+The metrics for this smell were:

 - Number of posters in issue comments
 - Number of issue posters